Japan Property Tax And More: An Easy Guide For Foreigners

 Exemptions may apply under tax treaties (租税条約に基づく免除の適用)

-These tax treaties helps people from these countries to claim credits and exceptions to mainly prevent double taxation, including on real estates, gifts, and inheritances.
+These tax treaties help people from these countries to claim credits and exceptions to mainly prevent double taxation, including on real estate, gifts, and inheritances.

 How much is residence tax in Japan?